Sara-Tucker/python-notes/django/models.md

 # Models
 A model is the single and definitive source of information about your data.
 It contains the fields and behaviors of the data you’re storing.
 Generally each model maps to a single database table.
 Models are essentially your database layout, with additional metadata.
+Best definition - models are database table templates

 <br>

 - Each model is a class that inherits from the django.db.models.Model class
-- Each field of the model represents a database field
+- Each db Field of the model represents a database field

 #### Creating models:
 ```python